San Antonio Truck Accident Lawyer

 Commercial trucking accidents typically result in serious personal injury or death for those involved.
 Commercial truck drivers and their employers in the trucking industry, have a responsibility to ensure that their rig abides by the regulations set forth by the Federal Motor Carrier Safety Administration (FMCSA).

 Poor truck maintenance is often a contributing factor to commercial trucking accidents.
 Commercial trucks in the trucking industry, spend a great deal of time on the road towing large and heavy loads.
 As such, “wear-and-tear” often tends to take its toll on the vehicles, requiring the continual maintenance and monitoring of parts that play an essential role in the safety and functionality of the vehicle.

-Before a commercial truck is deemed road-worthy by FMCSA standards, it must first undergo a series of inspections designed to ensure vehicle safety.
+Before a commercial truck is deemed road-worthy according to FMCSA standards, it must first undergo a series of inspections designed to ensure the safety of the vehicle.
 The following parts should always be in good working order:

 - Service brakes (including trailer brake connections)